Glossary

 Sanskrit – language of the Vedas, the Upanishads, the Bhagavad Gita and the Brahmasutras (the triple canon of Vedanta), among the vast wealth of Vedic literature.

-Unbound Stewardship – equal to karma yoga as a method of relating to and managing care of the horse with the value of non-jury and the surrender of control of the results of one’s actions.
+Unbound Stewardship – a method of relating to and managing care of the horse with the value of non-jury and the surrender of control of the results of one’s actions.
 The horse is maintained for his own sake and the horse – human relationship is conducted in freedom.

 Worldview – a particular philosophy of life or conception of the world, for example: a kinship worldview